E-Graphs as a Persistent Compiler Abstraction: A Persistent E-Graph Abstraction

-At the same time, we replicate e-class analyses as presented by \citeauthor{Willsey2021Egg}, by implementing the \texttt{make} and \texttt{merge} functions using the \texttt{visit} and \texttt{meet} methods, respectively.
-This means that existing dataflow analyses can be reused as e-class analyses without additional effort.
+\paragraph{Coupling the Interfaces} We define the \code{visit} method for \mlirop{equivalence}{class} as the \code{meet} of its operands' analysis data.
+With this definition, the dataflow solver treats \mlirop{equivalence}{class} operators just like any other operator.
+This means that we can, without modification, run dataflow analyses on \ac{ir} containing e-classes, even after \ac{es} has terminated.
+At the same time, we replicate egg's e-class analysis by implementing the \code{make} and \code{merge} functions using the \code{visit} and \code{meet} methods, respectively.
+This means that existing dataflow analysis lattices can be reused in e-class analysis without additional effort.
 By reusing existing dataflow analyses, we can leverage the existing analysis infrastructure in MLIR, such as the data structures for representing analysis data.
-Lastly, whilst the dataflow analysis framework does not have an analogue to \texttt{modify}, its functionality can be replicated by a compiler pass that modifies the \ac{ir} based on the analysis data.
+Lastly, whilst the dataflow analysis framework does not have an analogue to \code{modify}, its functionality can be replicated by a compiler pass that modifies the \ac{ir} based on the analysis data.